Secondary ECT – Specialist Knowledge for Teaching Mathematics

 What is the time commitment?

-Participants will attend the equivalent of up to four days of sessions, focusing between sessions on the use of tasks in the classroom.
+Participants will attend the equivalent of up to four days of sessions, and will focus on the use of tasks in the classroom between sessions.

 How do I sign up?